"Machine learning is automatic programming!" — Me

 2022-08-31

-Principal components are eigenvectors of covariant matrices.
-Eigenvalues of principal components denote importance.
+Principal components are eigenvectors of covariance matrices.
+Eigenvalues of principal components are used in a method to determine feature importances.

 Covariance Matrices